Nitinkurva/cloud-resume/README.md

 ### 3. Declarative Infrastructure & State Hygiene
 * **Declarative Provisioning:** Infrastructure state is managed strictly via Terraform.
-* **Security & Secret Protection:** `.tfstate` files containing sensitive execution metadata are excluded from Git version control using `.gitignore` and managed securely.
+* **Security & Secret Protection:** Terraform state is stored remotely in an S3 backend with versioning enabled and excluded from Git using `.gitignore` to prevent accidental exposure of infrastructure metadata.

 ---